 The deadline for ratification was extended by three years from 1979 to 1982.
 Still, when that deadline arrived, only 35 states had passed the amendment — three states short of the three-quarters majority required by the Constitution.

 Condit notes that many of the states that failed to pass the Equal Rights Amendment had few women in their state legislatures, and historically had poor records of protecting the rights of both women and people of color.

 Could the Equal Rights Amendment still be ratified today?

-When Congress failed to extend the ERA ratification deadline in 1982, TIME reported that the Equal Rights Amendment had been “killed.”
+When that deadline passed in 1982, TIME reported that the Equal Rights Amendment had been “killed.”